JetBrains/Exposed/documentation-website/Writerside/topics/Breaking-Changes.md

 # Breaking Changes

+## 0.55.0
+* The `DeleteStatement` property `table` is now deprecated in favor of `targetsSet`, which holds a `ColumnSet` that may be a `Table` or `Join`.
+  This enables the use of the new `Join.delete()` function, which performs a delete operation on a specific table from the join relation.
+  The original statement class constructor has also been deprecated in favor of the constructor that accepts `targetsSet`, as well as another additional parameter `targetTables` (for specifying which table from the join relation, if applicable, to delete from).

 ## 0.54.0

 * All objects that are part of the sealed class `ForUpdateOption` are now converted to `data object`.